ShiftLeftSecurity/sast-scan/docs/TRICKS.md

 ```

 With a local config you can override the scan type and even configure the command line args for the tools as shown.

+## Use CI build reference as runGuid

+By setting the environment variable `SCAN_ID` you can re-use the CI build reference as the run guid for the reports.
+This is useful to reverse lookup the pipeline result based on the sast-scan result.